Achieving Your Goals

-Every year just before New Years Day I look back to reflect on what happened the past 365 days and wonder if I could or would have changed anything.
+Every year just before New Years Day, I look back to reflect on what happened the past 365 days and wonder if I could or would have changed anything.
 That usually leads me into what goals I set and missed, then the goals I would like to achieve the following year.
 So coming into 2012 it was no different.
-I thought of how 2011 started with the loss of both of my father-in-law and mother-in-law, Ted and Evelyn, which of course brought tears to my eyes but immediately lead to the new-born babies God brought to us: Alexandria, Clarice, Finn and Ella.
-I then thought of all the lives lost and births I saw via Facebook (yes I admit I am an addict).
-Of course, that thought lead me into all the stories shared, friends I've met, things I learned, and how social media and the internet has changed my life - which lead me back to reflecting.
+I thought of how 2011 started with the loss of both of my father-in-law and mother-in-law, Ted and Evelyn, which of course brought tears to my eyes but immediately lead to the newborn babies God brought to us: Alexandria, Clarice, Finn, and Ella.
+I then thought of all the lives lost and births I saw via Facebook (yes, I admit I am an addict).
+Of course, that thought led me into all the stories shared, friends I've met, things I learned, and how social media and the internet have changed my life - which led me back to reflect.

 So what does this have to do with Achieving your Goals?

-Well back in 1999 I created a list of 100 things I wanted to do, see, and have.
+Well, back in 1999, I created a list of 100 things I wanted to do, see, and have.
 Never would I have imagined back then that I would have accomplished so many things on that list.
-Yet each item or goal created a detour in my life in order that I could achieve those goals.
+Each item or goal created a detour in my life so that I could achieve those goals.
 For instance, seeing Celine Dion in 2007 - that goal lead me on a trip to Vegas and the Grand Canyon plus a wonderful time with my in-laws, Lori and Bob.
-Another was visiting Vancouver and Vancouver Island which we did in 2010 - that journey came from another small goal - changing websites.
+Another was visiting Vancouver, and Vancouver Island, which we did in 2010 - that journey came from another small goal - changing our website.
 Two guys I only knew via social media, Drew Hartanov and Cal Carter, recommended Real Estate Webmasters, which is based in Vancouver.
 Ed and I attended a seminar there and had a wonderful time.
-On top of that we learned a ton, made loads of new friends and even met Drew face-to-face.
-So as you can see your goals can actually help create a road map in your life.
+On top of that, we learned a ton, made loads of new friends, and even met Drew face-to-face.
+So as you can see, your goals can help create a road map in your life.

 Can Achieving your Goals change your Life?

-You bet they can just look at Arthur, his weight loss goals helped him to walk again without canes.
-Back in 1999 I too had weight loss listed along with eating healthy, exercising,, running a marathon, and hiring a trainer.
+You bet they can look at Arthur; his weight loss goals helped him to walk again without canes.
+Back in 1999, I too had weight loss listed along with eating healthy, exercising, running a marathon, and hiring a trainer.
 Anyone that knows me knows I’m always trying a new diet and each one has taught me more about eating healthy and exercise, both of which have helped me remain healthy and active.

-Not sure why the marathon was ever on my list because at the time I was 43 and had never run before.
+I'm not sure why the marathon was ever on my list because at the time I was 43 and had never run before.
 But somehow, in 2003, I found myself completing a full marathon with the help of my first trainer.
 That goal changed my life forever.
-It taught me that setting goals is easy but to accomplish them you need to put in lots of hard work.
+It taught me that setting goals are easy, but to accomplish them, you need to put in lots of hard work.
 I ran that marathon through the streets of Disney World in about six hours.
 However, it took seven months of training to get there.
 I started by walking a mile, then two, then adding a small jog.
 I trained in Michigan from the end of April through December; I ran in July when it was super hot and in December when it was freezing cold.
 I trained on vacation and in between appointments.
-I’d be lying if I said there weren't times I wanted to quit but those seven months allowed me to reach deep within myself and find the strength to keep going.
-Since then I've completed several races, hired two more trainers, and yes tried a few more diets.
+I’d be lying if I said there weren't times I wanted to quit, but those seven months allowed me to reach deep within myself and find the strength to keep going.
+Since then, I've completed several races, hired two more trainers, and yes tried a few more diets.
 Each time in some small way controlling what gets added on my journey through life.